Nick Collison

 Nicholas John Collison (born October 26, 1980) is an American former professional basketball player who is a special assistant for the Oklahoma City Thunder of the National Basketball Association (NBA).
-He spent his entire career with the Seattle SuperSonics, later renamed the Thunder in 2008.
+He spent his entire career with the organization originally known as the Seattle SuperSonics, which became the Thunder in 2008.
 Collison was drafted by the SuperSonics in the first round of the 2003 NBA draft and retired as a member of the Thunder in 2018.
-As a college player, he went to two Final Fours with the Kansas Jayhawks.
+As a college player, he went to two Final Fours as a member of the Kansas Jayhawks.
+Collison won his first NBA Championship in 2025 as an executive for the Thunder.

-Early life and high school career
+Early life

 Collison was born in Orange City, Iowa and grew up in Fort Dodge and Iowa Falls.
 He attended Iowa Falls High School and was a McDonald's All-American in 1999.

 College career

 Teaming with fellow Iowan Kirk Hinrich to form one of the best duos in college basketball, Collison helped the University of Kansas reach two consecutive Final Fours (2002 and 2003).
 Collison finished his college career as the leading scorer in the history of the Big 12 Conference (a mark since surpassed).
 In 2003, the Jayhawks lost to Carmelo Anthony and the Syracuse Orange in the National Championship game, 81–78.
 Collison also played for the United States national team at the 2002 FIBA World Championship.

-Collison's No. 4 jersey was retired by the Jayhawks on November 25, 2003 during halftime of the Kansas-Michigan State game in recognition of his achievements over his four-year career (2002–03 Player of the Year, consensus first-team All-America, Big 12 Player of the Year).
+Collison's No. 4 jersey was retired by the Jayhawks on November 25, 2003, during halftime of the Kansas-Michigan State game in recognition of his achievements over his four-year career (2002–03 Player of the Year, consensus first-team All-America, Big 12 Player of the Year).